Matamata truck driver sentenced for causing young mum's death

 His lawyer Seung Youn said he was remorseful and was prepared to use his savings to pay any emotional harm.

+He had also since lost his job as a truck driver and had been subject to bail conditions not to drive.

-Tuhoro's grandfather, John Tuhoro, and many other family members also drove up from Taranaki for the sentencing, packing out the public gallery.
+Tuhoro's grandfather, John Tuhoro, and many other family members drove up from Taranaki for the sentencing, packing out the public gallery.

-Darrelle's sister Ambah, together with their mother, father, sister and Darrelle's partner, Ben all read their victim impact statements to the court.
+Darrelle's sister Ambah, together with their mother, father, sister and Darrelle's partner Ben all read their victim impact statements to the court.

 Choking back tears, they described a loving mother who was not only intelligent but funny, who would now not be able to fulfill her dream of bringing up a big family, with lots more children.